sliding scale

 • have income that supports only themselves or few dependents.

-• have access to savings, investments, retirement accounts, (expected) inheritance, and/or non-burdensome debts.
+• have access to savings, investments, retirement accounts, (expected) inheritance, and/or power-building debts.

 • have family, loved ones, and/or institutions sharing access to wealth and resources in times of need and otherwise.